LAST UPDATED: 7/1/26 – Machu Picchu and Galapagos Planning

 Decision Making

-So, we were left with either April, May, June, or September for possible trip dates.
-April or May would likely be the better months to visit, but that doesn’t leave us a lot of time for planning and the remaining tours for the Galapagos Islands look pretty sparse.
-On top of that, Spring doesn’t work as well as Fall for us for other reasons, so we decided to go with September.
+So, I was left with either April, May, June, or September for possible trip dates.
+April or May would likely be the better months to visit, but that doesn’t leave us a lot of time for planning, and the remaining tours for the Galapagos Islands look pretty sparse.
+On top of that, Spring doesn’t work as well as Fall for us for other reasons, so I decided to go with September.

-We have set the dates of September 4 – 15, 2018 as our trip dates and we are starting to get the final planning done for this trip.
-We are super excited to finally have some dates on the calendar and we will continue to share our trip planning process with you as we move forward.
+We have set the dates of September 4 – 15, 2018, as our trip dates, and I am starting to get the final planning done for this trip.
+I am super excited to finally have some dates on the calendar, and I will continue to share our trip planning process with you as I move forward.
 The planning process should hopefully move fast!

 Since Machu Picchu and the Galapagos are high on our bucket list, this is invaluable information Josh.
 Thanks so much!